JonPara/VBA_Script/README.md

 ### Background

-You are well on your way to becoming a programmer and Excel master!
-In this homework assignment you will use VBA scripting to analyze real stock market data.
-Depending on your comfort level with VBA, choose your assignment from Easy, Moderate, or Hard below.
+In this project I've used VBA scripting to analyze real stock market data..

 ### Files